awesome-astra/docs/docs/pages/tools/integration/cadence.md

 2. Make sure to create an Astra token with **Admin Role**
 3. Get your **Database ID**

-???+ tip "Find your Database ID in one of two ways:" 1.
-Navigate to your your database and get the last ID in the URL: `https://astra.datastax.com/org/.../database/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx` 2.
-Copy and paste the **Datacenter ID** without the trailing `-1` from the **Regions** section of your Astra Dashboard.
+??? tip "Find your Database ID in one of two ways"

+    1. Navigate to your your database and get the last ID in the URL: `https://astra.datastax.com/org/.../database/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx`
+    2. Copy and paste the **Datacenter ID** without the trailing `-1` from the **Regions** section of your Astra Dashboard.

 ### ✅ 2.
 Cadence Pre-setup